AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 The following limitations apply to the Derived field functionality in general:

-- You can use a maximum of 10 different schema fields (not including standard fields) when defining rules for a derived field.
+- You can use a maximum of ten different schema fields (not including standard fields) when defining rules for a derived field.
-  - From this maximum of 10 different schema fields, only a maximum of 3 lookup schema or profile schema fields are allowed.
+  - From this maximum of ten different schema fields, only a maximum of three lookup schema or profile schema fields are allowed.
 - You can have a maximum of 100 derived fields per Customer Journey Analytics connection.